 If you don’t know, exchange-traded funds, or ETFs for short, are funds that are traded on the stock exchange, similar to stock.

 However, unlike individual stocks, ETFs are not businesses.
-Instead, ETFs are investment funds used to invest in pretty much anything.
+Instead, ETFs are investment funds used to invest in pretty much anything (see ‘Bond ETF Canada post).
 For instance, some ETFs are invested in stock, while other ETFs are in energy (i.e. clean energy ETFs).

 The value of an ETF typically represents the value of the investments under the ETF.

-ETFs are among the fastest-growing products for investment in the world.
+ETFs are among the fastest-growing products for investment in the world – check out the best Canadian ETFs.
 Millions of investors nowadays are investing heavily in ETFs.
 In 2020, there were over 7.7 trillion US dollars invested in ETFs worldwide.

 Investors generally favour ETFs because by buying a single ETF, you’re purchasing several investments through one trade.